Monday’s Transactions - WTOP News

 |National Basketball Association

+CLEVELAND CAVALIERS — Signed G Didi Louzada to a two-way contract.
+Waived G Didi Louzada.

-HOUSTON ROCKETS — Re-signed G Kevin Porter Jr. to a contract extension.
+HOUSTON ROCKETS — Re-signed G Kevin Porter Jr. to a four-year contract extension.
+Converted the contract of F Darius Days to a two-way contract.
+Waived F Derrick Favors.

+OKLAHOMA CITY THUNDER — Waived Gs Trey Burke, David Nwaba and F Marquese Chriss.

+PORTLAND TRAIL BLAZERS — Re-signed F Nassir Litte to a rookie scale extension.

 |FOOTBALL